HasAusten/gitwServiceChallenge/README.md

 Requirement #1
 ------------------
-A successful POST should return status code 201 with a link to the new cache item's key in the Location header.
-It should return 409 if a resource with that key already exists.
+* A successful POST should return status code 201 with a link to the new cache item's key in the Location header
+* A POST should return 409 if a resource with that key already exists

-GET, PUT, and DELETE should return 404 if passed in a cache item key that does not exist in the cache.
+* GET, PUT, and DELETE should return 404 if passed in a cache item key that does not exist in the cache

-If invalid JSON is passed in to a PUT or POST, return a status code 406.
+* If invalid JSON is passed in to a PUT or POST, return a status code 406

-A successful PUT or DELETE should result in status code 204.
+* What HTTP status codes are missing from this list?
+Implement them and document them in the README file

 Requirement #2
 ------------------
-The contents of your cache must survive a restart of the machine hosting the cache service.
+Ensure the contents of your cache survive a clean restart of the machine hosting the cache service.

+Discuss a scenario where your service may not shut down cleanly.
+To what degree and in what ways can you handle these scenarios?
+What are the potential risks/complications when your application unexpectedly shuts down?

 Requirement #3
 ------------------
 When the HTTP verb is POST or PUT a cache item should be able to accept an expires field (in number of seconds) which defaults to 0 (never expire).
 The item will remain cached for the duration of N seconds after a successful POST or PUT completes and MUST NOT be returned beyond N seconds.

-Furthermore, on subsequent PUT requests for a cache item that do not explicitly set an expires value should cause the cache to reset the expiration of the item based on its previous expires value.
+Furthermore, subsequent PUT requests for a cache item that do not explicitly set an expires value should cause the cache to reset the expiration of the item based on its previous expires value.
 A new expires value in a PUT request will take precedence over any previously set value.
 ```
 {
     "key": "{key}",